jacob-moses/jacob-moses.github.io/index.md

 Before pursuing his doctoral studies, he worked for several years at [ The Hastings Center][5] on interdisciplinary bioethics research and public outreach projects ranging from pandemic preparedness to the ethics of synthetic biology.

 ### Recent Publications
+- July 2023: [Article in Annals of Internal Medicine, "Unjust Discrimination Between Cisgender and Transgender Gender-Affirming Care."][11]
 - June 2023: ["Gender-Affirming Care for Cisgender People" article published in Hastings Center Report.][9]
 - May 2023: [Special issue of Journal of the History of Medicine and Allied Sciences, "Healthcare Practitioners’ Emotions and the Politics of Well-Being in Twentieth Century Anglo-America"][7]
 - May 2023: [Perspective in Washington Post, "An AI Moratorium Probably Is Not the Answer"][8]